-In August 2006, IVI received \$21 million in funding from the Bill & Melinda Gates Foundation for a Cholera Vaccine Initiative ("CHOVI"), which will include conducting further clinical trials of CholeraGarde®, AVANT's cholera vaccine.
-IVI plans to conduct Phase 2 clinical trials of CholeraGarde® in Bangladesh and India beginning in 2007 followed by Phase 3 field studies.
-IVI will be purchasing clinical materials produced at AVANT's Fall River, MA manufacturing facility for the trials.
-AVANT see the initiation of these trials as serving the dual role of addressing a significant health issue in the developing world and advancing development of AVANT's vaccine franchise.
+In August 2006, IVI received \$21 million in funding from the Bill & Melinda Gates Foundation for a Cholera Vaccine Initiative ("CHOVI"), which will include conducting further clinical trials of CholeraGarde®.
+IVI plans to conduct Phase 2 clinical trials of CholeraGarde® in Bangladesh and India beginning in 2008 followed by Phase 3 field studies.
+IVI will be purchasing clinical materials produced at AVANT's Fall River, Massachusetts manufacturing facility for the trials.

 AVANT has decided to focus only on the fully-funded opportunity for CholeraGarde® in the developing world.
 AVANT has determined that the high clinical costs of our own Phase 3 clinical trials in the United States and the investment in a commercial manufacturing facility are not justified by the limited market opportunities for a cholera vaccine in developed countries at this time.
-This decision frees up both financial and manufacturing resources for our Ty800 and ETEC programs, as well as our new influenza vaccine program.
+This decision frees up both financial and manufacturing resources for our Ty800 and ETEC programs.

-During the period January 1, 2002 through December 31, 2006, AVANT incurred approximately \$13.5 million in research, development and clinical costs on its CholeraGarde® program.
+During the period January 1, 2003 through December 31, 2007, AVANT incurred approximately \$9.7 million in research, development and clinical costs on its CholeraGarde® program.

-AVANT is also developing an oral typhoid fever vaccine, Ty800, for global health needs.
+AVANT is also developing an oral typhoid fever vaccine, Ty800, for the travelers' market and global health needs.
 The National Institute of Allergy and Infectious Disease ("NIAID") of the National Institutes of Health ("NIH") and AVANT agreed for the NIAID to conduct a Phase 1/2 in-patient dose-ranging clinical trial aimed at demonstrating the safety and immunogenicity of the Ty800 vaccine.
-NIAID has funded the production of Ty800 vaccine for clinical testing and is completing the Phase 1/2 trial at a NIH-funded clinical site in February 2006.
-The NIAID trial seeks to confirm the safety and immunogenicity of the Ty800 oral vaccine observed in an earlier physician-sponsored Ty800 vaccine study.
-Enrollment in this study was completed during the third quarter of 2006 and results are expected during the first half of 2007.
-AVANT plans to initiate its own sponsored Phase 2 trial of Ty800 in mid-2007.
-During the period January 1, 2002 through December 31, 2006, AVANT incurred approximately \$4.9 million in research, development, contract manufacturing and clinical costs on its Ty800 program.
+NIAID has funded the production of Ty800 vaccine for clinical testing and completed the Phase 1/2 trial at a NIH-funded clinical site.
+Results showed the single-dose, oral vaccine to be well tolerated and immunogenic, with over 90% of vaccinated subjects generating immune responses.
+AVANT initiated its own sponsored Phase 2 trial of Ty800 in July 2007.
+Enrollment was completed in late September 2007 and results are expected in the first half of 2008.
+During the period January 1, 2003 through December 31, 2007, AVANT incurred approximately \$9.1 million in research, development, contract manufacturing and clinical costs on its Ty800 program.

-Finally, AVANT is developing additional bacterial vaccines against enterotoxigenic E. coli ("ETEC"), Shigella, Salmonella paratyphi and Campylobacter-all important causes of serious diarrheal diseases worldwide.
+Finally, AVANT is developing additional bacterial vaccines against enterotoxigenic E. coli ("ETEC"), Salmonella paratyphi and Shigella,-all important causes of serious diarrheal diseases worldwide.
 These programs are in pre-clinical development.
-In April 2005, AVANT was awarded a Phase I Small Business Innovation Research (SBIR) grant to support the development of a live attenuated salmonella vaccine against Campylobacter.
-The NIAID award provided approximately \$107,000 in funding and work was completed by AVANT during the second quarter of 2006.
-In the second half of 2007, AVANT expects to initiate a Phase 1 trial of its ETEC vaccine candidate.
-AVANT's long-term goal is to develop a combination vaccine containing CholeraGarde®, Ty800, S. paratyphi and ETEC as a "super enteric vaccine" to address the travelers' market.
-During the period January 1, 2002 through December 31, 2006, AVANT incurred approximately \$3.1 million in research, development, contract manufacturing and clinical costs on these pre-clinical programs.
+In November 2007, AVANT entered into an agreement with the Division of Microbiology and Infectious Diseases of the NIAID, whereby NIAID will sponsor a Phase 1 study of AVANT's investigational single-dose, oral vaccine designed to offer combined protection against both enterotoxigenic Escherichia coli (ETEC) and cholera.
+AVANT expects NIAID to initiate the Phase 1 trial of its ETEC vaccine candidate in the first half of 2008.
+AVANT's long-term goal is to develop a combination vaccine containing Cholera, Ty800, S. paratyphi and ETEC as a "super enteric vaccine" to address the travelers' market.
+During the period January 1, 2003 through December 31, 2007, AVANT incurred approximately \$7.4 million in research, development, contract manufacturing and clinical costs on these pre-clinical programs.